google/knative-gcp/docs/install/install-broker-with-pubsub-channel.md

     default   True             http://default-broker.event-example.svc.cluster.local      1m
     ```

-    When the `Broker` has the `READY=True` state, it can begin to manage any events it receives.
+    When the `Broker` has the `READY=True` state, it can start processing any events it receives.